CodifyPlatform/CodeData/1968 - Subchapter 5 Fire Protection Construction Requirements.md

 #### (a) Elevators.

-In existing buildings classified in occupancy group [J-1](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/3/occupancy-and-construction-classification#§27-264), at every floor above the main entrance floor, all passenger elevantors shall open only into elevator vestibules, except for:
+In existing buildings classified in occupancy group J-1, at every floor above the main entrance floor, all passenger elevators shall open only into elevator vestibules, except for:

-1. Such existing buildings which contain spaces classified in occupancy group C or F and have an automatic sprinkler system protecting all spaces (except boiler rooms) not in occupancy group [J-1](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/3/occupancy-and-construction-classification#§27-264) and all exits and corridors serving such spaces located on or below the lowest floor containing sleeping rooms as well as all storage closets no matter where located, except that storage closets less than seventy-five square feet may, in the alternative, be provided with smoke detectors which shall be of the central supervisory type connected to an approved central station; or
+1. Such existing buildings which contain spaces classified in occupancy group C or F and have an automatic sprinkler system protecting all spaces (except boiler rooms) not in occupancy group J-1and all exits and corridors serving such spaces located on or below the lowest floor containing sleeping rooms as well as all storage closets no matter where located, except that storage closets less than seventy-five square feet may, in the alternative, be provided with smoke detectors which shall be of the central supervisory type connected to an approved central station; or

 2. Such existing buildings which contain no spaces in occupancy group C or F, and have either: